Trevor-crypto243/LUNG-CANCER-PREDICTION-WITH-MACHINE-LEARNING/README.md

 <h2>Files</h2>
 <ol>
-<li> `Experiment_one.ipynb` this is the convolutional neural network that the images will be passed through after being denoised by discrete wavelength tranforms</li>
+<li> `Experiment_one_CNN.ipynb` this is the convolutional neural network that the images will be passed through after being denoised by discrete wavelength tranforms</li>
 <li> `Experiment_two_identifying_noisy_images.ipynb`  - this is the ipynb file that reads the three directories
     <ul>
     <li>Bengin cases</li>